matheussacardoso/ANTIGOLPE/README.md

 # ANTIGOLPE
-# What's?
+# Informations about the project
-It's a full-stack project that my website analyse malicious links with the API of VirusTotal.
+It's a full-stack develpoment project that consumes VirusTotal API to analyse malicious links sending by hackers.

 Link: https://matheussacardoso.github.io/ANTIGOLPE/

+# Stack
 Front-End: Html and Css

 Back-End: Python